matteocargnelutti/this-is-not-a-framework/README.md

 - CSS and JS minification
 - Transpiling to ES5
 - Injecting polyfills
-- Offer a _"watch"_ mode so bundles are re-built on the fly when a file is edited
+- Offer a _"watch"_ mode so bundles are re-built on the fly whenever a file is edited

-As usual, you are encouraged to use a dedicated bundler to match your needs.
+As usual, you are encouraged to use a dedicated bundler as required to match your needs.

 In some cases **you might not want to use a bundler at all** and directly import various sources, either via `<script>` tags in `index.html`